 Tenant Security: There are no limits to the duration of leases, though residential long-term leases usually last for one year.
 However, the rental agreement may be terminated prior to expiration if either the tenant or the landlord serves a notice one or two months before termination.

-Some of the events that has led to the suspension of Cambodia's EBA scheme, include:
+Some events that led to the suspension of Cambodia’s EBA scheme:

 - In September 2017, Sokha was arrested on treason charges.

 - The Supreme Court dissolved the CNRP in November 2017.

 - Controls on media outlets and civil society organizations critical of the government have continued to tighten.

 Cambodia is the second-biggest EBA scheme beneficiary next to Bangladesh, accounting for about 18% of EU’s EBA imports, according to the European Commission.
 Around 40% of the country’s garment exports go to the EU.

 Because of this, some of the country’s garment exports was diverted to the U.S., China and other countries.
 Cambodia has recently strengthened its bilateral trade agreements with several countries, including China and Russia.

 In addition, the newly established Regional Comprehensive Economic Partnership (RCEP) is expected to bolster Cambodia’s exports to the region.
 RCEP, signed November 2020, is a free trade agreement between ten member states of the ASEAN (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam) and its six FTA partners (Australia, China, India, Japan, New Zealand, and Korea).
 Cambodia is also forging an FTA with the Eurasian Economic Union (EAEU), comprising of five member states – Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia.